[?] Subscribe To This Site

 Alcoholism is sometimes described as the inability to get through the day without a drink, binge drinkers deny that they have a problem.
 They don’t drink every day.
 They may not drink every week, but when they do, they lose it.
 Take this test and see if you have an alcohol problem

-Definition of binge drinking
+Definition of binging

 This is one definition of binge drinking: Over-indulgence on a regular basis.